Asymptotic behaviour of the weak inverse anisotropic mean curvature flow: Introduction

 This idea was extended subsequently to IMCF in general Riemannian manifolds \cite{KN09,MRS22}.

-The asymptotical behavior of the weak solution $u$ was studied in \cite[Lemma 7.1]{HI01} using a weak blow down argument.
+The asymptotical roundness of the weak solution $u$ in asymptotically flat manifolds was shown in \cite[Lemma 7.1]{HI01} using a weak blow down argument.
 This was extended by Benatti, Fogagnolo, and Mazzieri \cite{BFM24} to weak solution of IMCF in asymptotically conical manifolds.
 The result in the Euclidean space states as follows: \begin{theorem}[{\cite[Theorem 1.2]{BFM24} and \cite[Lemma 7.1]{HI01}}] The weak inverse mean curvature flow starting from an open bounded domain $\Omega\subset\mathbb{R}^{n}$ with smooth boundary satisfies

 where $\Omega^*$ denotes the strictly outward minimizing hull of $\Omega$.
 Moreover, the expanding sphere solution is the only solution to \eqref{eq:WIMCF} on $\mathbb{R}^n\backslash\{0\}$ with compact level sets. \end{theorem} The proofs in \cite{BFM24} and \cite{HI01} both rely on the gradient estimate $|Du| \leq C / d(x,0)$ (a consequence of \cite[Theorem 3.1]{HI01}) and then proceed to estimate the eccentricity of the level sets of $u$ for large $t$.
+The asymptotical roundness of the weak solution is used crucially in estimating the limit of the Hawking mass in order to prove the Penrose inequality.

+We remark that the inverse mean curvature flow in hyperbolic manifolds behaves quite differently.
+Neves \cite{Ne09} constructed an inverse mean curvature flow in the asymptotically hyperbolic space with positive mass such that the shape of the limiting hypersurface is not round, and thus it's impossible to prove the hyperbolic Penrose inequailty using the method of IMCF.
+Later, Hung and Wang \cite{HW15} also showed that the limit shape of the inverse mean curvature flow in the hyperbolic space $\mathbb{H}^n$ is not necessarily round.

-In this paper, we extend the result in Theorem \ref{thm:isotropic-asymptotic} to the inverse anisotropic mean curvature flow (IAMCF).
+In this paper, we extend the result in Theorem \ref{thm:isotropic-asymptotic} to the inverse anisotropic mean curvature flow (IAMCF) in the Euclidean space $\mathbb{R}^n$.

 Recall that a function $F \in C^{\infty}(\mathbb{R}^{n} \setminus \{0\})$ is called a \textit{Minkowski norm}, if it defines a norm on $\mathbb{R}^{n}$ and satisfies the uniform ellipticity condition: $D^2(\frac{1}{2}F^2)$ is positive definite on $\mathbb{R}^{n} \setminus \{0\}$.
 Let $\Omega\subset \mathbb{R}^n$ be an open bounded domain with smooth boundary.
 The weak solution of IAMCF starting from $\Omega$ with respect to the anisotropic function $F$ is a locally Lipschitz function $u$ satisfying the following degenerate elliptic equation: